 2. "I Melt" by Rascal Flatts

-The Great American Channel (GAC) banned the Rascal Flatt hit song's video due to nudity.
+The Great American Channel (GAC) banned the video for Rascal Flatts hit song, "I Melt," due to nudity.

 Band member Joe Don Rooney exposed a small portion of his backside for less than three seconds, but the brief moment was enough for the channel to ban it from their channel.